9 Places to Donate the Christmas Gifts You Can’t Return

 Pass on your books to someone who will read them

-Maybe you received a cookbook, but you hate spending time in the kitchen or maybe you were given two copies of one of the most underappreciated books of 2019.
+Maybe you received a cookbook, but you hate spending time in the kitchen or maybe you were given two copies of one book.
 Regardless of why you have a stack of books collecting dust on the table, it will make you feel generous and organized to pass them on to someone who will appreciate them.
 Here are three places to donate those page-turners: Access Books passes on your children’s books to inner-city school libraries; Operation Paperback sends your books to troops overseas, and local libraries and assisted living facilities are often grateful for copies of titles that are missing from their shelves.

 Share your unused beauty products with women in crisis